 Lumberjacks pose on a timber raft in Washington.

-Brawn and axes felled these mighty giants
+Brawn and axes felled these mighty giant redwoods

 Log rafting – the way to move thousands of tons of timber down to the mills

 A lumberjack and two women pose in front of giant redwoods near Seattle, Washington.